4 Disabilities That Are Hardest to Prove

 Making Ends Meet During Your Social Security Application

-While waiting for a decision on your Social Security disability application, you may want to explore other sources of aid if you qualify.
+While waiting for a decision on your Social Security Disability application, you may want to explore other sources of financial aid while you appeal.
 Disabled workers who are temporarily unable to find employment may be eligible for temporary disability compensation in several states.

 Alternatively, if you have private disability insurance, you may be eligible for short-term disability benefits before being authorized for SSDI and/or Supplemental Security Income.